History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 2 slide

-The first mention of the Crimea (Cimmeria), Tauri and climate features ("cold winters") Homer
+The first mentions of Crimea (Cimmeria), Taurus and climate features (“cold winters”) Homer

 3 slide

-“Tavrika is a large and very wonderful island with many peoples ...
-They say that there Osiris, harnessing the bulls, plowed the land, and from this pair of bulls the people got the name” Stephen of Byzantium
+“Taurica is a large and very wonderful island, with many peoples...
+They say that there Osiris, harnessed to bulls, plowed the land, and from this pair of bulls the people received their name” Stephen of Byzantium

 4 slide

-In 1665, Evliya Celebi arrived in the Crimea, where he met the Crimean Khan Mehmed IV Gerai.
-With the retinue of the Khan, he arrived at the Or (Perekop) fortress, from where he began his journey through the Crimea.
-Celebi pointed out that in the 17th century the Crimean Tatars had a northern border near the Or castle, the steppe also belonged to the khan, but the Nogais roamed there.
-They paid taxes for grazing their flocks and delivered butter, honey, cattle, sheep, and lambs to the Crimea.
+In 1665, Evliya Celebi arrives in Crimea, where he meets the Crimean Khan Mehmed IV Giray.
+With the Khan's retinue, he arrived at the Or (Perekop) fortress, from where he began his journey across the Crimea.
+Chelebi pointed out that in the 17th century the Crimean Tatars had their northern border at Or Castle, the steppe also belonged to the khan, but the Nogais roamed there.
+They paid taxes for grazing herds and delivered butter, honey, cattle, sheep, and lambs to the Crimea

 5 slide